 If you prefer to use Registry Editor to set the default tab for Task Manager in Windows 10, perform the following suggested steps:-

-2. From the available search results, click on the top entry Registry Editor to open it.
+Step 2.
+From the available search results, click on the top entry

-5. In the right-side pane of TaskManager, double-click on the StartUpTab DWORD (32-bit) Value to edit it.
-Change the value data and click OK to save the changes.
+Step 5.
+In the right-side pane of TaskManager, double-click on the

 You can replace its value with one of the following values:-